 Some people can be confused about their watch’s ability to fend off water and condensation.
-While many watches are marketed as "water-resistant," this does not mean that they are water proof.
+While many army watches are marketed as "water-resistant," this does not mean that they are water proof.

 Some watches are rated as water-resistant to depths of up to a thousand feet, but that doesn’t mean they will stay water-free, especially as they age.

 If you pull your favorite timepiece out of a drawer and find water inside the watch, there are steps you can take to remove moisture from your watch and return it to its normal condition.

 Before we look at how to get water out of a watch, let’s look at some of the reasons you can find yourself with this problem.

 Condensation is the most common cause of water damage in a watch.

 This can be caused by a temperature or humidity difference between the inside and outside of the watch if the water-resistant seal is compromised or absent; even gaps around watch winders can cause condensation to form.
 This is usually the culprit if you have a foggy watch face.